Chart Color Schemes

 Lovely Banks features high concentrations of family households, with a higher-than-average median household size

 Family households account for 80.3% of all households, including 40.5% couples with children, 26.2% couples without children, and 13.0% single parent families.
-Non-family households constitute the remaining 19.7%, with lone person households at 17.1% and group households comprising 2.2%.
+Non-family households constitute the remaining 19.7%, with lone person households at 17.1% and group households comprising 2.2% of the total.
 The median household size is 2.9 people, larger than the Rest of Vic. average of 2.4.

 Frequently Asked Questions - Households